gofynd/fdk-client-swift/documentation/platform/CONTENT.md

 | body | BlogRequest | yes | Request body |

-Generate and add a new blog.
+Use this API to create a blog.

 *Returned Response:*